 - Vengeful Shock makes targets hit by your Avenger's Shield take more damage for 5 seconds.
-Was previously a powerful pick but recent tuning has made it a low priority pick.
+This was previously a powerful pick but recent tuning has made it a low-priority pick.

 Protection Paladin Endurance Conduits

-- Resolute Defender allows Shield of the Righteous the ability to extend the duration of Ardent Defender turning it into a more powerful defensive cooldown.
+- Resolute Defender allows Shield of the Righteous to extend the duration of Ardent Defender turning it into a more powerful defensive cooldown.

-- Shielding Words applies a shield after you heal with Word of Glory as this is only really cast when it is free, its lower down on the list.
+- Shielding Words applies a shield after you heal with Word of Glory.
+As this is only really cast when it is free, it is lower down on the list.

 - Golden Path provides passive healing to Consecration.
-The healing it provides is very minor and shouldn't be chased after for that purpose.
+The healing it provides is very minor and should not be chased after for that purpose.
 It is a nice perk rather than a powerful modification of a spell.

 - Divine Call reduces the cooldown of Divine Shield when you take damage, but this cooldown reduction has a cooldown of its own making this conduit very unappealing.